Cosmian/mse-home-cli/documentation/docs/getting_started.md

   --version             version of msehome binary

 subcommands:
-  {pack,decrypt,evidence,fingerprint,scaffold,list,logs,restart,run,status,seal,spawn,stop,test,test-dev,verify}
+  {pack,decrypt,evidence,scaffold,list,logs,restart,run,status,seal,spawn,stop,test,test-dev,verify}
-    pack             Generate a package containing the Docker image and the code to run on MSE decrypt          Decrypt a file encrypted using the sealed key evidence         Collect the evidences to verify on offline mode the application and the enclave fingerprint      Compute the code fingerprint
-    scaffold         create a new boilerplate MSE web application list             List the running MSE applications
+    pack                Generate a package containing the Docker image and the code to run on MSE decrypt             Decrypt a file encrypted using the sealed key evidence            Collect the evidences to verify on offline mode the application and the enclave scaffold            create a new boilerplate MSE web application list                List the running MSE applications
     logs                Print the MSE docker logs
     restart             Restart an stopped MSE docker
     run                 Finalise the configuration of the application docker and run the application code status              Print the MSE docker status
     seal                Seal the secrets to be share with an MSE app spawn               Spawn a MSE docker
     stop                Stop and optionally remove a running MSE docker test                Test a deployed MSE app
-    test-dev         Test a MSE app in a development context verify           Verify the trustworthiness of a running MSE web application and get the ratls certificate
+    test-dev            Test a MSE app in a development context verify              Verify the trustworthiness of a running MSE web application and get the RA-TLS certificate
 ```

 !!! info "Pre-requisites"